wesleycamargo/azure-docs.pt-br/articles/remoteapp/remoteapp-tutorial-o365anywhere.md

 <properties
-   pageTitle="Obter a mesma experiência do Office 365 em qualquer dispositivo com RemoteApp do Azure | Microsoft Azure" description="Aprenda a compartilhar qualquer aplicativo de Office 365 com os usuários usando o RemoteApp do Azure." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Get the same Office 365 experience on any device with Azure RemoteApp | Microsoft Azure" description="Learn how to share any Office 365 app with your users by using Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"